UK, France and Germany to revive sanctions on Iran over its nuclear programme

 During that war, the Israelis targeted Iran’s largest nuclear sites, after claiming Tehran was close to developing nuclear weapons.

-Nuclear inspectors from the International Atomic Energy Agency (IAEA) have returned to Iran following the conflict, but are facing restrictions on their movements.
+Nuclear inspectors from the IAEA have returned to Iran following the conflict, but are facing restrictions on their movements.

 A UK Government official said the E3 was taking steps to revive sanctions for three reasons.